elastisys/compliantkubernetes-apps/migration/v0.38/README.md

     ./bin/ck8s update-ips  dry-run
     # if you agree with the changes apply
     ./bin/ck8s update-ips  apply
     ```

+1. If you have enabled `externalDns` and you can adopt already configured records:

+    ```bash
+    ./migration/v0.37/prepare/60-adopt-dns-records.sh
+    ```

 ### Apply upgrade - *disruptive*